With Samsung win on Galaxy Tab, judge may reconsider U.S. ban

-Apple Inc's (AAPL.O) legal victory on Friday over Korean rival Samsung Electronics Co Ltd (005930.KS) was crushing but for one key front in its global smartphone and tablet patent war: Samsung's Galaxy Tab 10.1.
+Apple Inc's legal victory on Friday over Korean rival Samsung Electronics Co Ltd was crushing but for one key front in its global smartphone and tablet patent war: Samsung's Galaxy Tab 10.1.

-The jury in the San Jose, California, federal court awarded the iPhone and iPad maker $1.05 billion in damages and said Samsung had copied critical features in the U.S. company's products.
+The jury in San Jose, California federal court awarded the iPhone and iPad maker $1.05 billion in damages and said Samsung had copied critical features in the U.S. company's products.

 However, it declined to side with Apple on one patent, covering design elements on the iPad.
 That put the jury directly at odds with the judge in the case who, only two months earlier, had sided with Apple over allegations the Galaxy Tab 10.1 tablet ripped off Apple's design.

+Samsung is expected to file within days to dissolve that injunction against its tablet, a person close to the case said on Sunday.
+Representatives for Apple and Samsung could not be reached immediately for comment.

-Samsung's Galaxy touch screen tablets, powered by Google's (GOOG.O) Android operating system, are considered by some industry experts to be the main rival among larger tablets to the iPad, although they are currently a distant second in sales to Apple's device.
+Samsung's Galaxy touch screen tablets, powered by Google's Android operating system, are considered by some industry experts to be the main rival among larger tablets to the iPad, although they are currently a distant second to Apple's device.

 Normally, when a preliminary injunction based on one patent becomes inconsistent with a subsequent verdict, the party subject to the injunction asks the court to lift it, said Mark McKenna, a professor at the University of Notre Dame's Law School.